s-shemmee/Weather-App/README.md

 - The app displays the current weather conditions such as temperature, weather description.
 - The app also displays a 5-day forecast of the weather conditions for the searched city.
 - The app uses SheCodes Weather API to fetch weather data for the searched city.
-- The app is responsive and works well on different screen sizes.
 - The app can detect the user's current position if they allow it.

 # Technologies & Tools Used